Triangles

 Tip

-The difference between premium or reserving and binder is:
+The difference between premium/reserving and binder:

-binder: Typically used for MGAs, with triangles developed from the inception of the binder.premiumandreserving: Developed from the standard underwriting year.
+binder: typically used for MGAs, with triangles developed from the inception of the binder.premiumandreserving: developed from the standard underwriting year.

 | Option | Available Formulas | Description |